Dial One Johnson Plumbing, Cooling & Heating – 7 Factors to Consider Before Toilet Installation

 - Flushing Efficiency: You need a toilet with effective and efficient flushing abilities so you are not wasting money on water bills.
 There are two types of flushing: pressure and gravity-fed.
 Gravity-fed toilets have a smaller installation cost but will not be able to push waste as effectively.
 Though pressure toilets cost more, they also use less water and prove much easier to clean.

-- Rebates & Warranties: Please ask the team at Dial One Johnson Plumbing, Heating & Air Conditioning about manufacturer rebates and warranty options.
+- Rebates & Warranties: Please ask the team at Dial One Johnson Plumbing, Cooling & Heating about manufacturer rebates and warranty options.
 After all, when you already spending so much money to get a new toilet in your home, you need to know how you can stay protected and have some money go back into your pocket.
 Some warranties will be able to cover you for years and ensure you are not spending so much on emergency plumbing repairs.

 Don’t Wait For An Emergency To Strike – Schedule A Toilet Installation Today

-Contact Dial One Johnson Plumbing, Heating & Air Conditioning today if you want to experience better plumbing with our high-quality toilet installation!
+Contact Dial One Johnson Plumbing, Cooling & Heating today if you want to experience better plumbing with our high-quality toilet installation!